machinezone/IXWebSocket/README.md

 IXWebSocket is actively being developed, check out the [changelog](CHANGELOG.md) to know what's cooking.
 If you are looking for a real time messaging service (the chat-like 'server' your websocket code will talk to) with many features such as history, backed by Redis, look at [cobra](https://github.com/machinezone/cobra).

 IXWebSocket is not yet autobahn compliant, but we are working on changing this.
 See the current compliance [test results](https://bsergean.github.io/IXWebSocket/autobahn/index.html).
+The only tests that are still failing are the Websocket Compression ones (see section 12 and 13).